Have you ever gone to a paint store, picked a color that you positively loved, then put it on a wall and hated it?

 to any space is always the best option.
 Gray-green can be used on entire walls since it’s light enough to work like a neutral.
 Like nature, green is the perfect backdrop for any color scheme or design trend.

-Possibly for the same reason we crave more greenery in our homes, we also crave more sunshine — so much so that many people are looking for Westlake Austin homes for sale to bask in Austin's its gorgeous weather!
+Possibly for the same reason we crave more greenery in our homes, we also crave more sunshine — so much so that many people are looking for Westlake Austin homes for sale to bask in Austin's gorgeous weather!
 Yellow is a great way to brighten up a room and make it feel vibrant.
 Yellow is an excellent complement to dark rooms and dark decor — it can even work in homes with a gray-green neutral color scheme, beige neutrals, or gray neutral colors.

 Yellow can be a difficult color to work with, so look for warmer shades — think of butter and citron.
 Keep in mind that anything that goes together in nature will go together in your home.
 Try to keep the same tonal palette throughout.
-If you are using spring greens, use a spring yellow.
+If you are using spring greens, use spring yellow.
 If you are using emerald greens, use a warmer yellow.

 If we were to paint a bright sunny day, we would grab yellow and orange, so it is no surprise that oranges are also trending.
 It is a color you want to use sparingly, as it can easily take over a space.
 A pop of orange is probably the most vibrant color you can add to a room.
 It makes a great accent in Barton Creek, TX homes for sale.